 When planting Spanish marigolds in borders or flower beds, it’s important to space them out properly to allow for adequate growth.
 A good rule of thumb is to plant them about 6-8 inches apart.
 Additionally, Spanish marigolds prefer well-draining soil and full sun, so be sure to choose a location that meets these requirements.

-Spanish marigolds are also a great choice for companion planting in vegetable gardens.
-They are known to repel certain pests, such as nematodes and whiteflies, and attract beneficial insects like ladybugs and lacewings.
+Spanish marigolds make an excellent choice for companion planting in vegetable gardens.
+They repel pests such as nematodes and whiteflies and attract beneficial insects like ladybugs and lacewings.

-When companion planting with Spanish marigolds, it’s important to choose the right location and spacing.
-These plants should be planted around the perimeter of the garden, not directly in between other plants.
-Additionally, Spanish marigolds should be spaced about 12 inches apart to allow for adequate growth.
+When you practice companion planting with Spanish marigolds, choose the right location and spacing.
+Plant them around the perimeter of the garden rather than directly between other plants.
+Space the marigolds about 12 inches apart to give them adequate room to grow.

-Overall, Spanish marigolds are a versatile and easy-to-grow plant that can add color and interest to any garden or landscape design.
-Whether you’re using them in borders and flower beds or as companion plants in a vegetable garden, these plants are sure to make a statement.
+Overall, Spanish marigolds grow easily and offer versatility while adding color and interest to any garden or landscape design.
+Whether you plant them in borders and flower beds or use them as companion plants in a vegetable garden, they create a striking presence.

-As a gardener who loves to grow Spanish marigold, it is essential to know how to manage pests and diseases that can affect the plant’s growth and yield.
+As a gardener who loves to grow Spanish Marigolds, it is essential to know how to manage pests and diseases that can affect the plant’s growth and yield.

 Common Pests

-One of the most common pests that affect Spanish marigold is nematodes.
+One of the most common pests that affects Spanish Marigolds is nematodes.
 These pests can cause significant damage to the roots, resulting in stunted growth and poor yield.
-To prevent nematodes from affecting your Spanish marigold, you can plant them in advance of other crops.
+To prevent nematodes from affecting your Spanish marigolds, you can plant them in advance of other crops.
 This technique helps to inhibit the development of nematode eggs, and the nematodes won’t be able to build up in the soil.

 Disease Prevention

-Spanish marigold is susceptible to fungal diseases that affect the stems, leaves, and roots.
+Spanish Marigolds are susceptible to fungal diseases that affect the stems, leaves, and roots.
 To prevent these diseases, it is essential to keep the plant dry and well-ventilated.
 Avoid overhead watering, which can cause the plant to become waterlogged, leading to root rot.

 Seed propagation is the most common method for growing Spanish marigolds.
 It is easy to do, and you can start the seeds indoors or sow them directly into the garden.